 Unnötig zu sagen, dass die Floskel “we both agree” nur ein schwacher Versuch war, den de facto beachtlichen Affront zu kaschieren.
 Denn der vernichtende Kommentar Netanjahus, ein Friede im Nahen Osten dürfe nicht auf Illusionen beruhen, gilt fraglos dem Ansatz Obamas, zu den Grenzen von 1967 zurück zu gehen.

 1. “Nein” zum Vorschlag Obamas

 2. Obamas Vorschlag ist eine (gefährliche) Illusion

 Damit wurde der amerikanische Präsident ein weiteres mal von Israels starkem Mann abgebürstet, obwohl Obama – wie der US Blogger Richard Silverstein zurecht anmerkte – sehr beflissen war, auch ein paar goodies anzubieten.
 Natürlich sei es schwer bis unmöglich mit einer Hamas zu verhandeln, die Israel gar nicht anerkennen wolle:

-Obama desperately tried to find some common ground with a clearly disgruntled Netanyahu, so he brought up once again the red herring of Hamas’ alleged refusal to recognize the State of Israel.
+Obama desperately tried to find some common ground with a clearly disgruntled Netanjahu, so he brought up once again the red herring of Hamas’ alleged refusal to recognize the State of Israel.

 Der Wahlkampf in den USA nimmt langsam aber sicher Fahrt auf, und schon überlegen sich die traditionell Demokraten-freundlichen jüdischen Lobbyverbände in den USA ob sie ihre Stimmen nicht lieber den Republikanern geben sollen – ein stets wirksames Druckmittel.